XIII-MC/TrustedInstallerElevation/README.md

 ## How does it work ?

-- Get TrustedInstaller's process
+- Get any process (or TrustedInstaller by default)
-- Create a shell under TrustedInstaller, therefore herit TrustedInstaller permissions
+- Create a shell under that process, therefore herit the process' permissions (grants you total access if using TrustedInstaller)

 ## Releases/Updates

-No release will be created, if you wish to download this tool please download the "TrustedInstallerElevation.exe" file from the "cmake-build-debug" folder.
+No release will be created, if you wish to download this tool please download the "TrustedInstallerElevation.exe" file from the "cmake-build-release" folder.

 ## Issues

-Issues and errors/bugs will only be trated if they are judged "critical" or "impactful".
+Issues and errors/bugs will only be treated if they are judged "critical" or "impactful".
 Most feature requests or enhancement will be ignored.

 ## Contributing